 There is no need to study the use of LP-WUS for waking up MR to start procedures related to DRX timer(s);

-LP-WUS replaces DCP and these two types of wakeup signals are configured/used simultaneously;
+LP-WUS replaces DCP and these two types of wakeup signals are not configured/used simultaneously;

 Both LP-WUS and DCP can be configured for a UE.
 However, UE may use only one of them at any time, e.g. depend on network configuration or link quality, etc.

 LP-WUS is used in conjunction with DCP, e.g. LP-WUS first wakes up MR, which then monitors DCP.

+LP-WUS is an independent feature from DCP and DRX, i.e., upon receiving the indication for MR ON, the UE follows the legacy procedure, e.g., DRX and DCP.

-You may select more than one option in your reply.
+(Note: This option is discussed in Q2).You may select more than one option in your reply.